What if I am not a computer science or math major? Can I still apply?

 In addition, applicants are required to submit a professional statement of objectives and, at least, one letter of recommendation, though two letters of recommendation are preferred.

-- If I was admitted to another program at IIT, can I transfer to the master of data science program?
+If I was admitted to another program at Illinois Tech, can I transfer to the master of data science program?

 Admission to another Illinois Tech certificate or degree program will not necessarily guarantee admission to the master of data science program.
 Please contact the Office of Graduate Admission for instructions on submitting a new application.